Blue-Ventures-Conservation/gembackend/README.md

 curl -X POST -H "Content-Type: application/json" -d @roi_input.json http://localhost:8080/roi
 ```

-### Uploading CRAs

-CRA shapefiles are added to the Firebase default bucket, under a user-specific path, by the app.

-When installing Google Earth Engine's python API, a command line tool is also installed that helps
-make managing assets a little easier.
-When a CRA is needed for some task, the bucket path to that
-CRA will be sent to the server by the app, and the server can then upload that CRA into GEE by
-shelling out to the command line tool with a command similar to this:
-`earthengine --service_account_file=firebase_service_account.json upload table --asset_id=projects/gem-project-378721/assets/CRAs/users/ABC123/SDGS1243123ASDF gs://gem-project-378721.appspot.com/users/ABC123/SDGS1243123ASDF_MyCRA.zip`

-If the user is a new one, we first create a new folder for that user like so:
-`earthengine --service_account_file=firebase_service_account.json create folder projects/gem-project-378721/assets/CRAs/users/ABC123`

 ### IAM principal roles

 The backend uses a Firebase Admin SDK service account for pretty much everything.
 When Firebase is setup on a project, this service account is created automatically.